swcarpentry/python-novice-gapminder/_extras/design.md

 ### Running and Quitting Interactively (9:00)

-*   Teaching: 15 min (because setup issues)
+#### Teaching: 15 min (because setup issues)

-*   Exercises: 0 min (accounted for in teaching time - no separate exercise)
+* Launch the Jupyter Notebook, create new notebooks, and exit the Notebook.
-    *   Run the Notebook
+* Create Markdown cells in a notebook.
-    *   Create a few Markdown cells
+* Create and run Python cells in a notebook.

-    *   Create and execute a Python cell that prints 1+2
+#### Exercises: 0 min (accounted for in teaching time - no separate exercise)

 > ## Creating Lists in Markdown
 >